kilowhat/kilowhat.net/_extensions/formulaire.md

 - Install the extension via Composer: `composer require kilowhat/flarum-ext-formulaire`
 - Open the Flarum admin panel and enable the extension
 - See below for the settings

+If you are planning to use discussion fields, I recommend installing the optional free extension [Composer Page](https://github.com/clarkwinkelmann/flarum-ext-composer-page): `composer require clarkwinkelmann/flarum-ext-composer-page`

 ## Update